 Townscape Heritage Initiative

-The Folkestone Townscape Heritage Initiative (FTHI) is a partnership between Kent County Council, Shepway District Council and the Creative Foundation.
-This initiative has been developed following a successful bid to the Heritage Lottery Fund securing a total of £1.3m in grant funding for the project to enhance the old town area of Folkestone matched with £400,000 from Kent County Council and £100,000 from Shepway District Council.
+The Folkestone Townscape Heritage Initiative (FTHI) is a partnership between Kent County Council, Folkestone & Hythe District Council (formerly Shepway District Council) and the Creative Foundation.
+This initiative has been developed following a successful bid to the Heritage Lottery Fund securing a total of £1.3m in grant funding for the project to enhance the old town area of Folkestone matched with £400,000 from Kent County Council and £100,000 from Folkestone & Hythe District Council.

 The Folkestone THI will improve the townscape through:

 - Reinstatement of architectural features